 Being ethical is just part of the business in advertising but it is a crucial one.
 EMC Advertising puts effort into knowing and understanding the requirements of each state to ensure that our clients do not run into any bumps.

-Here’s a great question to ask your law firm, do you know your states requirements when it comes to advertising?
+Here’s a great question to ask your law firm, do you know your state’s requirements when it comes to advertising?
 EMC Advertising knows that complying with state bar advertising rules and regulations is an ethical obligation.
 This includes not just television advertising but billboards, websites, and even social media posts.
 Here are five ethical potential issues that a law firm can come across if not dealt with properly.

 Just because a case was a tremendous success for one client, does not mean your next case will have the same outcome.
 Making guarantees that your firm can make a particular dollar amount on a case is misleading.
 This is why disclaimers are crucial.

-Most firms have blogs and in several states you have to be careful what you include in these blogs.
+Most firms have blogs and in several states, you have to be careful what you include in these blogs.
 Such phrasing as “learn more” or including a link to your law firm’s webpage is considered to be a form of advertising.
-In this case, you must follow requirements by your state.
+In this case, you must follow the requirements of your state.

-Be Clear On What Type Of Business You Are.
-If you’re more of a referral service than an actual attorney office you should make sure your business is clear about that.
-By not disclosing enough to your potential clients could lead you down a dangerous path depending on your states requirements.
-In some cases where businesses were not clear enough about who they are resulted in suspension in practice.
+If you’re more of a referral service than an actual attorney’s office you should make sure your business is clear about that.
+Not disclosing enough to your potential clients could lead you down a dangerous path depending on your state’s requirements.
+In some cases where businesses were not clear enough about who they result in suspension in practice.